mikeevstropov/vuex-loopback/README.md

 ```

 ## Load items
 Built-in component `ItemsLoader` will help you to load collection items right in Vue template.
-Scope of default slot has some usefull methods and properties to create items list with *lazy-load* or *pagination* behaviours.
+A scope of default slot has some usefull methods and properties to create items list with *lazy-load* or *pagination* behaviours.

 ##### 1. Import `ItemsLoader` from `vuex-loopback`.
 ```javascript